Well the 10 dirham sandwich seems to have gone up since I was last here, 20 dirhams!! He might have seen me coming….

 Passing 2 school boys riding a donkey to class, I stop and flag them down.
 Instinctively they knew what I wanted.
 Not hashish, pictures of me astride the beast in full ADV kit.
 Fern paid them about 8p each and we were on our way.
 However, mid ride John wants to change the route to cover the tizi n tichka pass.
 It was only 100 km extra and it would be a good laugh.

 We never fully plan a route.
 We have a rough itinerary of places we would like to visit and a few trails in between mapped out.
 The rough unplanned nature of the tour affords us the feeling of spontaneity and freedom.
 Being able to listen to the land and the locals makes me feel like an explorer.

 The Tizi n tichka seemed empty and when we got close to the summit a massive traffic jam was apparent.
 I pulled to the left and whizzed past everyone.
-Up to the head of queue to be told by another biker that it was close because the army had used to much dynamite while clearing the road.
+Up to the head of queue to be told by another biker that it was closed because the army had used to much dynamite while clearing the road.
 I tried to convince them I was Jeremy Clarkson from the BBC and needed to get through but they weren’t having none if it.
 Hooning back down the mountain range we smell the lovely ceder forest passing many roadside stalls and speed traps.